 Konishi recounts the words of William Clark, a visiting American professor at Hokkaido University in Sapporo: “Boys, be ambitious.”
 Clark’s time in Japan was brief, but his words echoed all the way down to a grade school textbook, became a motto for Konishi’s high school principal, and helped inspire the young Konishi to study for the entrance exams at Hokkaido University despite his parents’ strained finances.
 He earned his Bachelor of Science degree there in 1956 and his masters degree in 1958.

-Two teachers at Hokkaido — the late Prof. Mitsuo Tamashige and the late Prof. Shoichi Sakagami — were important influences on the direction of his studies, as was the book The Study of Instinct by N. Tinbergen.
-"I read the book from cover to cover," he said.
-"I thought that this was the field for me.
+Two teachers at Hokkaido — the late Professor Mitsuo Tamashige and the late Professor Shoichi Sakagami — were important influences on the direction of his studies, as was the book The Study of Instinct by N. Tinbergen.
+“I read the book from cover to cover,” he said.
+“I thought that this was the field for me.
 One gets paid and praised for fooling animals with dummies.
-I was already doing it as a child."
+I was already doing it as a child.”
 One of his first studies involved the reaction of reed warblers to tape recordings of their own songs.